KeychainMDIP/kc/doc/deployment_guide.md

 ./kc create-wallet
 ```

-We can now create an Agent DID for our MDIP Node.
+We can now create an Agent DID for our MDIP node.
 This DID should be given an aliased name that matches the `KC_NODE_ID` environment variable.
-The following command will create this new DID and schedule it for registration on the Bitcoin Blockchain (to be configured below).
+The following command will create this new DID and schedule it for registration on the Bitcoin blockchain (to be configured below).

 ```bash
 ./kc create-id mynodeDID TBTC